 Safety Clinical Effectiveness Patient Experience General This work will create a greater knowledge base within local teams, supported by scaffolding options.
 The Five Year Forward View has encouraged efforts to deliver more healthcare outside of acute hospitals and closer to home, with the There should be no adverse impact on the overall patient experience arising from this reduction in beds.
 Systems will be developed across the pathways to ensure they are effective in fulfilling their purpose.
 There is potential that Patient Safety could be aim of providing better care for patients.
 Our engagement with young people indicates The new service provision will ensure a compromised if de for beds increases wards operate at capacity for lor durations. s and t full that they would prefer to receive care in their own communities rather than in hospital. greater level of sustainability across the local and regional health economy.
-Resource Requ irements and Risks Outline Resources Required Staffing Staff impacted by this change (29WTE Riding) will go through a full formal consultation process.
-Opportunities for staff will arise from the development of new teams; primarily through the creation of the enhanced community learning disability service.
-It is anticipated that the new service will provide adequate opportunity for qualified staff.
-For unqualified staff, the new model requires fewer staff than are currently employed on the Riding.
-In mitigation, the CBU proposes to create a flexible team, using funds currently spent on Bank and Agency, to provide a resource on the Ferndene site.
-This is a significant opportunity to not only reduce the use of bank and agency across the site but also improve quality through access top Interdependen Non Staff Costs Travel costs will be incurred as part of an outreach model Pharmacy There could be a reduction in pharmacy costs associated with ward closure • The timing of the closure will depend on the ability to effect timely discharge for the patients residing on the Riding in the lead up to the planned closure cies date.
-Services being implemented · Risks Mitigations Displacement of staff team Staff will be formally consulting find employment in the new enhanced community learn Furthermore, Ferndene cur usage of bank and agency Riding and release of associan opportunity to reduce the across the site.) r teams (specifically the ing disability service. rently has a regular staff; the closure of the ciated staffing presents e use of bank and agency Risks and Mitigations Failure to identify suitable alternative care provision for existing service users Inpatients on the Riding are admissions only) for a standard then leave the unit.
-The list for admissions and pland referrals and admissions to closure.
+Resource Requirements and Risks Outline Resources Required consult teams; service qualified current flexible on the bank a experied.
+The properties on the properties of the proper npacted by this change ( tation process.
+Opportung primarily through the cree.
+It is anticipated that the destaff.
+For unqualified at the edstaff.
+This is a sund agency across the site enced staff with a working escaped team will, at least the edstaff Costs on with other provider organs at the edstaff Costs costs will be incurred as the edstaff Costs on the edstaff Costs of the edstaff Costs 29WTE Riding) will go throughities for staff will arise from seation of the enhanced comme new service will provide acts aff, the new model requires ng.
+In mitigation, the CBU prently spent on Bank and Ager significant opportunity to note but also improve quality the general knowledge of the site, server initially, be based at Ferndal anisations. the development of new nunity learning disability dequate opportunity for sefewer staff than are roposes to create a necy, to provide a resource to only reduce the use of rough access top rices and service users.
+Interdependen cies • The timing of the closure will depend on the ability to effect timely discharge for the patients residing on the Riding in the lead up to the planned closure Risks Mitigations Displac cement of staff team Staff will be formally consul find employment in the new enhanced community learn Furthermore, Ferndene cur usage of bank and agency Riding and release of associan opportunity to reduce the across the site.) r teams (specifically the ing disability service. rently has a regular staff; the closure of the ciated staffing presents Risks and Mitigations alterna e to identify suitable ative care provision for g service users Inpatients on the Riding are admissions only) for a standand then leave the unit.
+The list for admissions and plan referrals and admissions to closure.
 In the event that a becomes unlikely, intensive (to include discharge facility managed effectively.
-There person on the Riding without This has been raised with the complex case review has the remains on-going in that re- dard 12 week programme here is no existing waiting some are in place to monitor facilitate the timely timely discharge work will be undertaken ators) to ensure this is a remains one young ut a clear exit strategy.
-NHS England and a taken place.
+There person on the Riding without This has been raised with Normalism complex case review has the remains on-going in that regions. dard 12 week programme ere is no existing waiting s are in place to monitor facilitate the timely timely discharge work will be undertaken ators) to ensure this is e remains one young ut a clear exit strategy.
+JHS England and a aken place.
 Work